alsora/chinese-postman-problem/README.md

     $ cd ../bin

-Create a graph structure

-    $ ./create_graph

-Solve a CPP problem and compute an eulerian circuit
+For example: to solve a CPP problem and compute an eulerian path

     $ ./routing